-Bank Credit Facility.
-The Company has a debt agreement (Loan Agreement) with Silicon Valley Bank (SVB).
+Credit Facility.
+The Company has a Loan and Security Agreement (Loan Agreement) with Silicon Valley Bank (SVB).
 The Loan Agreement, as amended, restated and modified, effective April 25, 2016, includes a \$25,000 term loan and \$15,000 revolving line of credit, both which mature in April 2021.
 Borrowing availability under the revolving credit facility is based on the lesser of \$15,000 or a borrowing base calculation as defined by the Loan Agreement.
-As of June 30, 2016 the Company had no borrowings under the revolving credit facility and had borrowing availability of \$15,000.
+As of March 31, 2017 the Company had no borrowings under the revolving credit facility and had borrowing availability of \$15,000.
 The revolving line of credit is subject to an annual commitment fee of \$50, and any borrowings bear interest at the Prime Rate.
 Financing costs related to the revolving line of credit are included in other assets in the Condensed Consolidated Balance Sheets and amortized ratably over the term of the Loan Agreement.

-The term loan has a five-year term, with principal payments to be made ratably commencing twelve months after the inception of the loan through to the loan's maturity date.
-If the Company meets certain conditions, as specified by the Loan Agreement, the commencement of term loan principal payments may be deferred by an additional six months.
-The term loan accrues interest at the Prime Rate and is subject to an additional 4.0% fee on the original \$25,000 term loan principal amount at maturity or prepayment of the term loan that is being accrued over the term of the Loan Agreement.
-The Company has accrued \$53 of this fee as of June 30, 2016.
+The term loan has a five-year term, with principal payments to be made ratably commencing eighteen months after the inception of the loan (November 2017) through to the loan's maturity date.
+The term loan accrues interest at the Prime Rate and is subject to an additional 4.0% fee on the original \$25,000 term loan principal amount at maturity or prepayment of the term loan.
+The Company is accruing the 4.0% fee over the term of the Loan Agreement.
+As of March 31, 2017, the Company accrued \$187 of this fee and included it in the outstanding loan balance in the Condensed Consolidated Balance Sheets.
 Financing costs related to the term loan are net against the outstanding loan balance in the Condensed Consolidated Balance Sheets and amortized ratably over the term of the Loan Agreement.